ecadlabs/taquito/docs/staking.md

 The `stake` and `unstake` operations will automatically finalize all currently finalizable funds.

 ## Adaptive Issuance
 A concept related to staking is adaptive issuance.
 Adaptive issuance is a mechanism that adjusts the block reward based on the total amount of staked tez.
 In short, the reward will be adjusted to keep the staked funds about 50% of the total supply.
-To read more about the mechanism you can check [this document](https://tezos.gitlab.io/paris/adaptive_issuance.html#adaptive-issuance).
+To read more about the mechanism, you can check [this document](https://tezos.gitlab.io/paris/adaptive_issuance.html#adaptive-issuance).

 ## Staking Rewards
 In delegation, rewards were given to the baker, and it was the baker's responsibility to distribute the rewards to the delegators.
 In staking, the rewards are given directly to the staker.
-However, rewards are not given immediately, but are distributed through staked(frozen) balance, and the user can spend the reward along with their initial stake when they `unstake` and `finalize_unstake`.
+However, rewards are not given immediately, but are distributed through staked (frozen) balance, and the user can spend the reward along with their initial stake when they `unstake` and `finalize_unstake`.

 ## Lifetime of Staked Funds